eliona-smart-building-assistant/hailo-app/README.md

 ## Configuration

 The app needs environment variables and database tables for configuration.
+To edit the database tables the app provides an own API access.

 ### Eliona ###